ImageMagick/Usage-Markdown/resize/index.md

 If you want you can force "`-resize`" to ignore the aspect ratio and distort the image so it always generates an image exactly the size specified.
 This is done by adding the character '`!`' to the size.
-Unfortunately this character is also sometimes used for special purposes by various UNIX command line shells.
+Unfortunately this character is also sometimes used for special purposes by various Unix command line shells.
 So you may have to escape the character somehow to preserve it.

 ~~~